 Standard Reference Financial Management Rating (Red / Amber / Green) N The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
-Monthly reports are considered by budget holders and reported to the Corporate Directors Group.
 Quarterly Finance revenue and capital reports are presented to Cabinet.
-Treasury management reports are taken to Cabinet on a quarterly basis, any significant issues identified are reported to Senior Management Team RAG Rating = Green 0 The leadership team monitors the elements of its balance sheet that pose a significant to its financial sustainability. ,
+0 The leadership team monitors the elements of its balance sheet that pose a significant to its financial sustainability. part of the budget monitoring process.
+With the balance sheet being reviewed by